Peter Woodward: Crusade

 As the Techno Mage Galen in the Babylon 5 spin-off Crusade, Woodward played opposite his father in the episode "The Long Road."
 In the episode, the Excalibur visits a planet that may contain a potent anti-viral agent in its minerals.
 Earth agencies are strip-mining the planet.
 Edward Woodward played Alwyn, a rogue Techno Mage living on the planet with its inhabitants who was a friend of Galen's former teacher.

-Fight arranger & Conquest
+Fight arranger and Conquest

 As a former member of the British Academy of Dramatic Combat, Woodward is known in the film industry for his work as a fight arranger.
 Woodward's dramatic combat training inspired him to study historical weaponry and combat techniques.
-This interest ultimately led him to create, co-write, and host The History Channel's documentary series Conquest, a hands-on showcase of weapons, training and combat techniques throughout history.
-The series ran from 2002 to 2003.
+This interest ultimately led him to create, co-write, and host The History Channel's documentary series Conquest (2002-2003), a hands-on showcase of weapons, training and combat techniques throughout history.

 Writer

-Woodward works a post-production supervisor, writing the additional dialogue recording for films including: Columbus – 1492, Twenty Thousand Leagues Under the Sea, The Scarlet Tunic, Les Misérables and Dangerous Obsessions (1998).

-Branching out in the late 1990s, Woodward and his father formed Tripal Productions, for which he wrote and produced his first feature film The House of Angelo, directed by Jim Goddard in 1997 with his father in the starring role as "Angelo".
-Woodward also wrote the feature film Closing the Ring which was directed by Richard Attenborough.
+Branching out in the late 1990s, Woodward and his father formed Tripal Productions, for which he wrote and produced his first feature film The House of Angelo, directed by Jim Goddard in 1997 with his father starring as Angelo.
+Woodward also wrote the feature film Closing the Ring, which was directed by Richard Attenborough.